tnroemer/nra-donations/README.md

 1. Download the repo
 2. Open the .RProj
 3. Install `pacman` by running `install.packages("pacman")` if not installed yet. `pacman` is used to load and install all further dependencies
-4. Run the `main_analysis.R` file, which will automatically install all dependencies and call the individual source files that create the main plots.
+4. Run the `00_main_analysis.R` file, which will automatically install all dependencies and call the individual source files that create the main plots.
 Plots will be saved in the `figures` folder.
 The map and all supplementary analyses can be reproduced by running `01_maps.R` and `02_supplementary_analysis.R` respectively.
 Should you encounter any difficulties, please email me at: tobias.roemer@nuffield.ox.ac.uk

 # Code Files
 ```bash